Please read these lists carefully. When campers arrive well prepared for the weather and events at camp, the camp experience is more enjoyable!

 • 5 pair socks

-• 1 pair athletic shoes suitable for hiking
+• 1 pair hiking boots or sturdy athletic shoes suitable for hiking

 • 1 pair of flip flops or water shoes (REQUIRED for use in showers and on the water front!)